Am I eligible?

 Can I apply with my co-author?

-Yes, co-authors can apply to the fund as long as they fulfil all other eligibility criteria.
+Yes, co-authors can apply to the fund as long as they both fulfil all other eligibility criteria.
 If you are applying with a co-author please send one application for your work in progress from both of you.